kemasuda/prot_from_vsini/README.md

 - run_hierarchical.py

-  script to run the main hierarchical analysis to infer prot distribution
+  run the main hierarchical analysis to infer prot distribution

 - plot_results.py

-  script for plotting results
+  plot results

+- split_samples.py

+  split samples based on Teff etc.

+#### scripts for injection recovery tests

 - simulate_samples.py

   simulate mock catalogs of radii and vsini for a given prot distribution

-- split_samples.py
+- run_hierarchical_MC.py, plot_results_MC.py

-  script for splitting samples based on Teff etc.
+  run hierarchical analyses for random subsets of the simulated samples and check how much the results fluctuate depending on the sample size